Superfoods – How to harvest seaweed

 How to harvest seaweed:

-#1 First rule of forage club: Make sure the water quality is top notch, don’t harvest seaweed near cities or boats as they can dump their refuse right in the water.
-Go out to the Gulf Islands, the further away from humans the better.
+#1 Make sure the water quality is top notch, don’t harvest seaweed near marinas or urban centers.
+The further away from humans the better.

-#2 Generally, it’s best to harvest seaweed when the water is cold and clear, as the summer comes on the water gets murky and the flavour of the seaweed can suffer.
-It’s still okay to pick it in summer, but it tastes better in cold months.
+#2 Generally, it’s best to harvest seaweed when the water is cold and clear, in the summer the water can get muddy with river outflows and the flavour of the seaweed can suffer.
+It’s still okay to pick it in summer, but will taste better in cooler months.
+Some seaweeds are annuals like bullwhip kelp, so you can’t pick them in winter.
+Others, like rockweed can be picked throughout the year.

 Types of seaweed that are good to harvest for beginners: